 Functional Skills Resources personalise to your own individual needs:

-Functional Skills resources are a wealth of teacher/trainer resources sit alongside ideas for contextualising the learning to different sectors, meaning you can adapt the resources to suit your individual learners needs.
+Functional Skills are a wealth of teacher/trainer resources sit alongside ideas for contextualising the learning to different sectors, meaning you can adapt the resources to suit your individual learners needs.

 Functional Skills Resources Prepare learners for assessment: